IPod game: Criticism

 iTunes had come under much criticism due to the UK price of iPod games, GB£3.99 (about US$7.40).
 Many people from the UK had given the games 1-star ratings, stating that Apple was "ripping off" Britain.

 A similar situation occurred in Australia, where the price was A$7.49, even though the Australian dollar was (at the time) worth more than the US dollar (A$7.49 = US$7.76).

 Developers had criticized Apple for not creating a software development kit (SDK) for software developers to create new iPod games; this was likely to keep the digital rights management of iPod games closed.
 Despite this, it did not prevent users from running an alternative OS on the iPod such as Linux, whereby, for example, there are ports of Doom that will run on fifth-generation iPods.
 Running Linux on an iPod retains the music-playing functionality of the device while also adding features such as the ability to create voice memos through the headphones.

 When the iPod Classic and iPod Nano third generation were released, games which had previously been purchased could not be synced to the new iPods.
 Understandably, this made many consumers angry due to losing their investment.

-It is also notable that after a download had been made for a game, it couldn't have been downloaded again unless a separate purchase was made for the same item.
+It is also notable that after a game was downloaded, it could not be downloaded again unless a separate purchase was made for the same item.
 This is different behavior than applications downloaded on the App Store, which can be downloaded an unlimited number of times.
 These issues were later fixed, however, making it possible to install any single game on any number of iPods registered under the same account.